jonashendrickx/Office365_LicenseReport/readme.md

   7. In the **Triggers** tab, enter the desired trigger.
   8. In the **Actions** tab, make sure **Start a program** is selected in the **Action** combobox.
   9. Click the **Browse** button and select the Powershell executable: **C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe**
-  10. Then in the **Add arguments** text box enter: **-Command "& C:\path\to\script\Send-O365PsLicenseReport.ps1 -O365Username 'you@example.onmicrosoft.com' -O365Password 'yourpassword' -FilePrefix 'prefix' -FileOutDir 'C:\path\to\file\out' -MailSender 'you@example.com' -MailPassword 'yourpassword' -MailRecipients 'person1@example.com', 'person2@example.com' -MailCc 'carboncopy@example.com'"**
+  10. Then in the **Add arguments** text box enter: **-Command "& C:\path\to\script\Send-O365PsLicenseReport.ps1 -O365Username 'you@example.onmicrosoft.com' -O365Password 'yourpassword' -FilePrefix 'prefix' -RunDir 'C:\path\to\file\out' -MailSender 'you@example.com' -MailPassword 'yourpassword' -MailRecipients 'person1@example.com', 'person2@example.com' -MailCc 'carboncopy@example.com'"**

 ## Contributors